 Some credit card issuers actually do a credit check when you request a credit limit increase.
 If the card issuer does a "soft pull" of your credit report, you have nothing to lose from requesting a credit limit increase since soft credit inquiries don't affect your credit score and can only be seen when you check your own credit report.
-On the other hand, your credit card issuer may do a "hard pull" which does show up on your credit report and could affect your credit score.
+On the other hand, your credit card issuer may do a "hard pull" which does show up on your credit report and will affect your credit score for the next 12 months.

 The negative effect of an additional credit inquiry could negate any benefits your credit score would get from the additional credit limit.
-And if your credit limit increase is denied, then your credit score has taken a hit and you've received nothing in return.
+And if your credit limit increase is denied, then your credit score has taken a hit and you've benefitted nothing.